Snowda/Reduction/README.md

 Reduction is designed for environments where AI agents and devices communicate with cloud backends over unreliable connections.
 It prioritizes low overhead, mutual TLS authentication, and efficient binary serialization — with no browser or human-facing concerns.

-## Key design decisions
+## Features

 - **QUIC-first networking** — QUIC via `quinn` is the default transport.
 TCP is available as a fallback.
-A connection is either all-QUIC or all-TCP, configured per listener — no protocol translation.
+Transport is configured independently on the listener and backend sides.
 - **mTLS only** — Mutual TLS is the sole authentication mechanism.
 Both client and server present certificates, validated against a shared CA. No token auth, no API keys.
-- **Zstd compression** — No gzip, no brotli.
-Zstd is the only supported compression algorithm.
+- **Zstd compression** — Zstd is the only supported compression algorithm.
+Configurable level (1–22), minimum size threshold, and built-in zip-bomb protection.
-- **Bitcode serialization** — Control-plane communication between proxy nodes uses [Bitcode](https://crates.io/crates/bitcode) for compact binary encoding.
+- **Circuit breaker** — Per-backend failure detection with configurable thresholds.
+Automatically stops sending traffic to failing backends and probes them during recovery.
+- **Retry with backoff** — Exponential backoff with jitter on failed requests.
+Configurable retry count, delay bounds, and jitter.
+- **Access control** — IP-based allow/deny lists with CIDR support.
+- **Rate limiting** — Per-IP token-bucket rate limiting via `governor`.
+- **Hot-reload** — Config file changes (routes, backends, weights) and TLS certificates are picked up automatically without restarting the proxy.
-- **TOML configuration** — All configuration lives in a single TOML file with hot-reload support.
+- **TOML configuration** — All configuration lives in a single TOML file.
-- **No SSH, no browser protocols** — This proxy serves machines, not people.
+- **Graceful shutdown** — In-flight connections drain before the proxy exits, with a configurable timeout.

 ## Architecture